-“It’s just central to the Gospel,” as one Christian volunteer put it.
-“Service to others is not optional.
-Jesus says in Matthew 25, ‘I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’
-The disciples asked him, ‘When did we see you hungry or thirsty, a stranger or a prisoner?’
-And Jesus said, ‘Truly, as you did it to one of these least of these brothers and sisters, you did it to me.’
-This is what the mission of the church is all about.”Every day of the year in the heart of Atlanta, the members of Clifton Sanctuary Ministries put faith into action as the former church building opens its doors as a night shelter for homeless men.
-The church building, the former site of Clifton Presbyterian Church, is a simple house just east of downtown Atlanta.
-When the ministry to individuals experiencing homeless began in 1979, there was no pipe organ, no polished wood pews, no altar filled with flowers.
-Folding chairs were set up in the main room on Sundays for the small congregation of some 50 people to worship together.
-And every night of the week, the same space was filled with cots for about 30 homeless men who come at 6:00 p.m. for dinner and a night’s rest.
-As former pastor, Carrie Burris, puts it, “That space really serves as a sanctuary in two ways: a physical sanctuary for our guests and a spiritual sanctuary for them and us.
-What we try to offer here is some kind of loving acceptance and a friend’s hospitality.
+Every day of the year in the heart of Atlanta, the members of Clifton Sanctuary Ministries put faith into action as the former church building opens its doors in order to offer a night shelter for men who find themselves without a home.
+The building is the former site of Clifton Presbyterian Church, a simple building just east of downtown Atlanta.
+When the ministry to homeless men began in 1979, there was no pipe organ, no polished wood pews, and no altar filled with flowers.
+Folding chairs were set up in the main room on Sundays for the small congregation of around 50 people to worship together.
+And every night of the week, the same space was filled with cots for about 30 men who came at 6:00 p.m. for dinner and a night’s rest.
+As former pastor Carrie Burris puts it, “That space really serves as a sanctuary in two ways: a physical sanctuary for our guests and a spiritual sanctuary for them and us.
+What we try to offer here is some kind of loving acceptance as a friend’s hospitality.
 The world out there treats them like garbage, as nothing, as worthless.
 Here they are valued and treated as human beings.”
 Clifton Presbyterian Church closed its doors in 2003 but it is outlived by the ministry it founded, a ministry of housing and hospitality that now organizes volunteers from over 26 partner organizations.

 The Presbyterian Church (U.S.A.), like most American denominations, has a wide range of service and mission projects.
 In the mid-1990s, Nancy Anne Dawe wrote about her experiences at a work camp in West Virginia started by a Catholic priest and a Presbyterian minister: “We discovered that educational backgrounds didn’t matter nor did economic circumstances.
 For both Appalachians and work campers, love mattered.
 That was all.
 We bonded like chemical atoms in relationships of sincerity and trust.”
 The Living History project of the Presbyterian Historical Society began in 2011 with the recording of the life histories of former missionaries now living in Philadelphia, a project that continues to document the many ways in which Presbyterians live out their faith through service and mission to the world.

 In 2011 the Churchwide Assembly of the Evangelical Lutheran Church in America approved a campaign to “make malaria history.”
 In collaboration with eleven Lutheran churches in Africa, the ELCA works to train healthcare providers, offer preventive medication, support the procurement of clean water and mosquito nets, and educate communities about the disease.